Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study

-LineForm \cite{lineform} represents an actuated curve interface reminiscent of serpentine robotics.
-Its design space is thoroughly outlined in the associated paper, which could aid a \textit{Consultant} agent in grasping the underlying technology.
-The technical implementation primarily emphasizes the programming aspects of the devices, tasks that could potentially be delegated to one group of agents.
-To effectively program, an agent must first quantitatively describe the target shape which the \textit{Consultant} agent might have decided to adopt for specific design scenarios.
-This may involve identifying a set of geometric parameters that can comprehensively define the shapes and explaining these parameters to the agent—along with how altering these parameters influences the shape.
-The next step could involve assisting another agent in understanding how adjusting each servo's parameters affects curve control, thereby enabling the agent to program the servos to achieve the desired shape described by the previous agent.
-If it's discovered that the final step of achieving and realizing the desired shape can be more efficiently managed using an inverse design algorithm, then a strategic shift could be advantageous.
-In this case, the agent's role would mainly be leveraging its contextual awareness and decision-making capabilities to determine the shape parameters based on the design scenario.
-These parameters would then be inputted into the inverse design algorithm, which is adept at calculating the precise adjustments needed to program the device accordingly.
+For \textbf{other type of novel devices}.
+The applicabiliy of our approach is possible but needs furtuther study and practice.
+For example, LineForm \cite{lineform}, an actuated curve interface similar to serpentine robotics, has a well-defined design space outlined in the paper, which could help a \textit{Consultant} agent understand the technology.
+The main task is programming the device, which could be handled by a group of agents.
+First, the \textit{Consultant} agent would describe the target shape for the design scenario by identifying key geometric parameters and explaining how changes affect the shape.
+Another agent could then program the servos based on these parameters to control the curve and achieve the desired shape.
+If using an inverse design algorithm is more efficient, the agent’s role could shift to determining the shape parameters and feeding them into the algorithm, which would calculate the adjustments needed to program the device accordingly.